 - We parents: How can we possibly bear all of this without frightening our little, loving child?

 - Hope: Yes, there IS hope!
-God and goodness are your guide.
 Your child is truly a precious gift.
-No matter what cards we are dealt, a child's joy and innocence are somehow never lost.
+No matter what cards we are dealt with, a child's joy and innocence are somehow never lost.
 In the worst of times, a child's pain often becomes the parent's teacher.
 And when we expect the best for our children, we often get it despite all odds.

 THE BIOLOGY OF CHILDHOOD BRAIN TUMORS